Lee Jun Fan Gung Fu: The Art & Philosophy of Jeet Kune Do

 Students are taught to move with ease and confidence through the different ranges of combat from long-distance kicking range, to middle-distance hand range, to close-quarter trapping and grappling range.

-Students are able to enhance their natural attributes such as coordination, timing, speed, endurance, strength and agility, using the innovative teaching and training methods developed by Bruce Lee and preserved and taught today by his protege, student, and training partner, Dan Inosanto.
+Students are able to enhance their natural attributes such as coordination, timing, speed, endurance, strength and agility, by using the innovative teaching and training methods developed by Bruce Lee and preserved and taught today by his protege, student, and training partner, Guro Dan Inosanto.

 Rent our Business Hub facilities